 This is the date that NYIT learns the student has ceased attendance.
-NYIT will perform the Return to Title IV Funds calculation and return any unearned funds no later than 45 days after the end of the payment period determining the withdrawal date.
+NYIT will perform the Return to Title IV Funds calculation and return any unearned funds no later than 45 days after the end of the payment period.
 For a student who withdraws without providing notification to NYIT, the college must determine the withdrawal date no later than 30 days after the end of the earliest:

 - 1. Payment period or period of enrollment (as appropriate)

-- 2. Academic year.
+- 2. Academic year

-- 3. Educational program.
+- 3. Educational program

-Reference: 2013-2014 Student Financial Aid Handbook, Volume 5; Chapter 1, p.
-5-54 Withdrawals and Return of Title IV Funds.
+Reference: 2015-2016 Student Financial Aid Handbook, Vol. 5, Ch.
+1, p.
+5-54